lostella/libLBFGS/README.md

 [![Build Status](https://travis-ci.org/lostella/libLBFGS.svg)](https://travis-ci.org/lostella/libLBFGS)

 `libLBFGS` is a small piece of C code computing limited-memory BFGS (also known as L-BFGS) directions for minimizing smooth functions.
+Contains a MATLAB's MEX interface.

 It implements the necessary functions to allocate a FIFO buffer for some pairs of vectors to be stored;
 to cyclically push and pull pairs `(s, y)` of vectors into the buffer; to compute matrix vector